marxin/texi2rst-generated/sphinx/gccint/stack-layout-and-calling-conventions.rst

   If this hook is not defined, then FUNCTION_VALUE_REGNO_P will be used.

-.. index:: APPLY_RESULT_SIZE
+.. macro:: APPLY_RESULT_SIZE

-MacroAPPLY_RESULT_SIZEDefine this macro if :samp:`untyped_call` and :samp:`untyped_return`
-need more space than is implied by ``FUNCTION_VALUE_REGNO_P`` for saving and restoring an arbitrary return value.
+  Define this macro if :samp:`untyped_call` and :samp:`untyped_return` need more space than is implied by ``FUNCTION_VALUE_REGNO_P`` for saving and restoring an arbitrary return value.

-.. index:: TARGET_OMIT_STRUCT_RETURN_REG
+.. c:var:: bool TARGET_OMIT_STRUCT_RETURN_REG

-Target HookboolTARGET_OMIT_STRUCT_RETURN_REGNormally, when a function returns a structure by memory, the address is passed as an invisible pointer argument, but the compiler also arranges to return the address from the function like it would a normal pointer return value.
+  Normally, when a function returns a structure by memory, the address is passed as an invisible pointer argument, but the compiler also arranges to return the address from the function like it would a normal pointer return value.
 Define this to true if that behavior is undesirable on your target.

-.. function:: bool TARGET_RETURN_IN_MSB(const_tree type)
+.. function:: bool TARGET_RETURN_IN_MSB (const_tree type)

   This hook should return true if values of type :samp:`{type}` are returned at the most significant end of a register (in other words, if they are